 “You need to look very carefully at whether that independent contractor has their own independent business and their own contractor liability insurances,” Kaufman says.

 Bray agrees on the importance of checking the contractor's business insurance coverage.

 “You should require all contractors to acquire and provide proof of appropriate insurance,” Bray says.
 “This is especially important if the contractor will be responsible for employees or other workers.”

 Once your IT business consistently has more work than you can handle, you may crave the stability and consistency that comes with having a full-time employee.
 Just make sure you're equipped to handle the added costs before you start the interview process.

-“A full-time employee is a good option for someone who foresees this need as ongoing and also has the budget for a full-time salary,” says Riggs.
-“Taking on a full-time employee means the employer pays a portion of the employee's Social Security and Medicare taxes, unemployment compensation insurance, and Workers’ Compensation, on top off all other additional benefits that may be offered through the company,” says Riggs.
+“A full-time employee is a good option for someone who foresees this need as ongoing and also has the budget for a full-time salary,” Riggs says.
+“Taking on a full-time employee means the employer pays a portion of the employee's Social Security and Medicare taxes, unemployment compensation insurance, and Workers’ Compensation, on top off all other additional benefits that may be offered through the company.”

-Heads up: Full-time employees definitely come with higher price tags than freelancers or contractors, thanks to payroll taxes, unemployment insurance, and Workers’ Comp costs.
-It's an investment, for sure, but one that comes with a potential payoff.
-After all, your employees can help you grow your business and they are typically more invested in your business's success than contractors or freelancers.
+Heads up: Full-time employees come with higher price tags than freelancers or contractors, thanks to payroll taxes, unemployment insurance, and Workers’ Comp costs.
+It's an investment, but one that comes with a potential payoff.
+Your employees can help you grow your business and they are typically more invested in your business's success than contractors or freelancers.